fbpx

 Open source.
 No copyrights.

-SINTEF Ocean in Trondheim has in March 2021 concluded that the sketches of The River Cleaner look fine.
-They advised us to have a down-scaled model built and tested before we build a pilot for a real river in Vietnam or the Philippines.
-This work has now resulted in the launching of the pilot on September 13, 2021 and tests and opening in the Etne river in early October.
-It floats just perfect, is extremely stable and can withstand heavy river streams.
+SINTEF Ocean in Trondheim concluded in March 2021 that the sketches of The River Cleaner look fine.
+They advised us to have a prototype built and tested before we export drawings to partners in Asia or elsewhere.
+This work has now come to an end.
+The River Cleaner floats just perfect, is extremely stable and can withstand heavy river streams.

-As soon as The River Cleaner is proven effective, details on how to build and install it will be presented online for anyone to copy, free of charge.
+Details on how to build and install The River Cleaner will be sent to anyone who is interested, free of charge.
 Authorities and organizations in South-America, Africa and Asia may copy and build their own river cleaners.
 Local ownership assures better sustainability.
-And less costly and polluting shipping across borders.
-In this way we can get real progress in the struggle for cleaner oceans.
+It’s also cheaper and less polluting to produce river cleaners locally.

 Natural currents as power.